 If you’re thinking of starting a blog and have no idea where to start – I’ve put together a free mini-course on how to properly start a blog to make money.

 (FYI the whole money lost thing doesn’t really have to be a BIG WORST either – for me it was, because I bought an $800 blogging course at the same time.
 You can easily start blogging without investing that kind of money, although I would eventually take a course of some sort.
-You can get started for less than $4/ month through this link!
+You can get started for less than $4/ month.
 Even with your domain name and privacy protection, we are talking about an investment of less than 75$.)